2025 Tanzanian election protests

 A series of demonstrations and civil unrest began in Tanzania on 29 October 2025 amid the country's 2025 general election.
 The protests erupted in Dar es Salaam and later spread to other cities, following allegations of electoral irregularities, suppression of opposition parties, and police intimidation.
-Security forces responded with gunfire, tear gas, and curfews, prompting international concern and travel warnings from several foreign governments.
+Security forces responded with gunfire, tear gas, and curfews, as well as targeted killings, prompting international concern and travel warnings from several foreign governments.
 The opposition party Chadema has claimed that between 1,000 and 2,000 people were killed in these protests, which if confirmed would be a far higher death toll than in any previous Tanzanian election.

 Background

 Tanzania held general elections on 29 October 2025.
 Incumbent president Samia Suluhu Hassan sought a full term, while several opposition candidates were either barred or detained ahead of the vote.
 Human rights organisations and foreign observers had raised concerns about shrinking civic space, media restrictions, and alleged interference with the Independent National Electoral Commission.
+Mange Kimambi called for citizens to participate in opposition rallies.